diodon/p2p_demo/SARCEformat_VEN.md

 Clean the data
 --------------

-You see that the Venezuela SARCE table has 620 rows and 1136 colums.
+You see that the Venezuela SARCE table has 620 rows and 1136 columns.

-**TIP**: in RStudio, if you have a very wide table (i.e. many columns) don't try to view the table in the viewer as it will take very long time to accomodate all the columns in the memory
+**TIP**: in RStudio, if you have a very wide table (i.e. many columns) don't try to view the table in the viewer as it will take very long time to accommodate all the columns in the memory

 Now, let extract the names of the taxa in the table.
-In the SARCE table, the first two colums are identification values, then the taxon name are in columns 3:1113.
-The rest of the colums are variables associated with the site (lat, lon, depth, zone, etc).
+In the SARCE table, the first two columns are identification values, then the taxon name are in columns 3:1113.
+The rest of the columns are variables associated with the site (lat, lon, depth, zone, etc).
 More on those columns later...

 So lets use `tidyr::gather` to convert the table from wide to long format